CCA Mock Exam Simulator

 Installation and Configuration

 Q5.
-You're upgrading Cilium from 1.14 to 1.15.
+You're upgrading Cilium between two minor releases.
 Which command performs a rolling upgrade while maintaining network policies?

 Reveal answer and explanations